rosafilgueira/Spark_EDDIE_TextMining/README.md

 # Start a Spark cluster within a PBS job
 We have two PBS jobs to provision on-demand for a specific period of time (e.g. 1 hour) the following Spark Standalone Cluster ![SparkCluster Architecture](https://github.com/rosafilgueira/Spark_EDDIE_TextMining/blob/master/Figures/SparkCluster_Architecture.png).

-One PBS job (**Option 1**) sets up the Spark Cluster and the driver to submit a specific Spark application/Query and then it continues running for one hour, so more Spark application can be submitted later.
+One PBS job (**Option 1**) sets up the Spark Cluster (Master and Workers) and the driver to submit a specific Spark application/Query and then it continues running for one hour, so more Spark application can be submitted later.
 And the other one (**Option 2**), just sets up the Spark Cluster (Master and Workers) and it doesnt submit any queries.

 ## Spark Cluster and Driver (Option 1)